 Other Ways Pets Hold You Back

-Pets hold you back in tons of ways that don’t include your wallet though.
+Pets hold you back in tons of ways that don’t include your wallet as well.
 Even having just one can have a drastic affect on your lifestyle.
+They can prevent you from living where you want to live and going where you want to go.
+You have to make sure their needs are taken care of in everything that you do.

 The main way that pets hold most people back is with housing.
 Do you have any idea how difficult it is to find a rental that accepts one baby – much less six?
 It’s nearly impossible!
 The whole reason I bought a house in Savannah rather than renting is that I couldn’t find any place on such short notice that would allow my sweeties to live with me.

 Traveling with pets is a huge hassle, whether you take them with you or leave them at home.
 Cats don’t travel well in the first place, so I definitely don’t recommend bringing them with you.
 But if you are going to be gone for more than a few days, someone will need to take care of them.
 Dogs travel better, but also need more attention.
 They can’t be left alone for a few days.
-You have to find someone to watch them even for a short weekend trip.
-It can really be a hassle.
+You have to find someone to watch them even for a short weekend trip, or take them with you and find lodging that will accommodate them.
+It can really be a hassle either way.

 My Fire Goals

 Do you guys remember that post I wrote a while back about my Fire goals?
-If you don’t you can read it here, but if you do, you’ll remember that one of my goals is to buy an RV and travel cross country.
-How fun would that be!
-But can you imagine living in an RV with four cats and two dogs?
-That sounds pretty terrible to be honest, even to this crazy cat lady!
-They are definitely going to hold me back from accomplishing that one.
+If you don’t you can read it here, but if you do, you’ll remember that a lot of my goals revolve around traveling the world.
+Unfortunately, long term world travel just isn’t feasible with six pets.

 My pets may hold me back, but I love the little guys with all my heart.
-And, they do a whole lot to improve my life too!
-My next post is going to outline all the ways that having my sweeties has enriched my life, so stay tuned!
+And, it’s not all negative.
+They do a whole lot to improve my life too!
+Read this to find out the many ways that having pets enrich your life, before deciding against adopting.
+I think the positives far outweigh the negatives.

 Do you have pet?
 How has having them held you back?